e-c-k-e-r/vall-e/docs/data.md

 	* the above, but injects some noise throughout the sampled utterances.

 A mystical `vc` for performing voice conversion is possible, but either requires a dataset to do so, or abusing an emergent property.
+* This emergent property is mostly abused through the NAR-len's demasking routine.

 ## `__main__`